Embedded Indexing—Working with your Client

-ASI members, please log in to the website for member pricing.The non-member live webinar is $59, and you will have long-term access to the replay following the event.
-After October 2, purchase the replay for $69.
+ASI members, please log in to the website for member pricing.The non-member webinar replay is $69, and you will have long-term access to the replay following the event.

 After the live webinar, return to this page, refresh your screen, and view the webinar replay.